MiraGeoscience/CI-tools/README.md

 ## Usage

 - Create a new GitHub Actions workflow in your project's `.github/workflows` directory.
-- Include the desireded reusable workflow using the `uses` keyword:
+- Include the desired reusable workflows using the `uses` keyword:
 ```yaml
 jobs:
   call-workflow-create-jira-issue: